-For Fiscal 2020, Mr. Dell received a base salary at an annual rate of \$950,000 in accordance with his employment agreement.
+Mr. Dell's base salary is established at an annual rate of \$950,000 in accordance with his employment agreement.
 Under his employment agreement, Mr. Dell's base salary is subject to annual review by the Board of Directors and subject to increase, but not decrease.
-Mr. Dell's base salary remained unchanged from Fiscal 2019.
 For additional information concerning Mr. Dell's employment agreement, see "- Other Compensation Matters - Employment Agreements; Severance and Change-in-Control Arrangements - Employment Agreement with Michael S. Dell."